WitteShadovv/deferred-apps/README.md

 **Apps appear in your launcher but only download when first launched.**

-Deferred Apps creates lightweight wrapper scripts that look like installed applications but only download the actual package on first use via `nix shell`.
+Deferred Apps creates lightweight wrapper scripts that look like installed applications but only download the actual package on first use.
 Perfect for apps you rarely use but want available, without bloating your system closure.

 ## Features

 - **Instant availability** — Apps appear in your launcher immediately
 - **Zero overhead** — No disk space used until first launch
+- **Two modes** — Use package names *or* direct package references
-- **Always fresh** — Gets the latest version from nixpkgs on each launch
+- **Overlay support** — Use packages from custom nixpkgs instances with your overlays
+- **Flake.lock pinning** — Packages pinned to exact versions from your flake
 - **Proper icons** — Automatically resolves icons from Papirus theme
-- **Auto-detection** — Detects executable names from nixpkgs metadata
+- **Auto-detection** — Detects executable names from package metadata
 - **Security-aware** — Only unfree packages use `--impure`, free packages stay pure
 - **NixOS & Home Manager** — Works with both system-wide and per-user configurations